billytcl/calico/README.md

 Alternatively in Windows, you can temporarily set the PATH environment variable to automatically point to where R is installed.
 Start the command line, and at the beginning of a command line session:

 `SET PATH=%PATH%;"C:\Program Files\R\R-3.4.1\bin\"` or wherever R is installed.

+### Demo

+A demo can be run by typing `./example.sh` from the command line (Linux/Mac OS X) or double-clicking `example_windows.bat`.
+It will analyze an Evagreen-based multiplexed ddPCR dataset.

 ### Example usage